larigaldie-n/data_science/First R projects/Human Activity Recognition Smartphone/CodeBook.md

 To that are added 2 variables (subject number and type of activity) for a total of 68 variables in the final dataframe.

+Subject number is just a number from 1 to 30.

+Activity has 6 possible levels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

 # Details about the cleaning process

 The script first merges the training and test sets to create one big data set.
 All variables outside of the mean and standard deviation for each measurement are then discarded, as was requested.

+At the same time, variables in the data set are named according to the previously mentionned naming convention.
+These names are directly extracted from the "features.txt" file.

+Activities are then bound to the dataset as a factor variable, and their labels are extracted from "activity_labels.txt" before being applied to factor levels in the data set.

+From this data set, another independant data set is created that contains the mean of all observations for each variable, for each activity and each subject.
+This results in a dataframe with 6 lines per subject (1 per activity).